Aiden Flowers: Career

-In 2014, Flowers was chosen for the recurring role of Young Klaus Mikaelson, in the CW network television drama, The Originals, a spin-off series of the show, The Vampire Diariess.
+In 2014, Flowers was chosen for the recurring role of Young Klaus Mikaelson, in the CW network television drama, The Originals, a spin-off series of the show, The Vampire Diaries.
 Klaus Mikaelson, the lead character, first appeared in Season 2 of The Vampire Diaries and quickly became a fan-favorite.
 Flowers first appeared in episode 1.16, Farewell to Storeyville, where he helped define Klaus's back story.
 His portrayal of Young Klaus has been heavily lauded by both cast and fans, alike, and he is regularly invited to fan events in Georgia and throughout the Southeast.
 Joseph Morgan, who portrays Klaus as an adult, said in interviews that it was a relief to be able to share some of the burden of defining the character of Klaus Mikaelson with such a skilled young performer.
 Flowers recurs as Young Klaus in flashbacks throughout the series.

 Next, Flowers filmed Race to Win, which he shared the lead alongside fellow Originals' actor, Danielle Campbell.
 In Race to Win, Flowers and Campbell are siblings forced to face a tough decision after a family tragedy.
 Flowers also made his national commercial debut in 2015 as the "ping pong kid" who beat Peyton Manning in a Nationwide Mutual Insurance commercial.
 Flowers filmed supporting roles in the Darren Lynn Bousman horror movie, Abattoir, and in the film, Mind Puppets, during this time.
 In April 2015, he was chosen to play 10-year-old Jacob Portman in Tim Burton's adaptation of Miss Peregrine's Home for Peculiar Children.
 Aiden dyed his hair black and wore blue contacts to match Asa Butterfiled, who played the lead role of Jacob Portman in the film.
 In between filming scenes for Miss Peregrine's, he was chosen to play the younger version of Christian Bale's character, Michael Burry, in The Big Short.
 Flowers also traveled to Savannah, GA to film a supporting role in Nate Parker's The Birth of a Nation during this time.
 In 2016, Flowers will star as Bobby Joe Potrillo in the film, Craftique, a comedy based on the world of DIY crafting fairs, and will share the lead with Kennedy Brice, in the film, Castle in the Woods.

 Personal life

 In his down-time Flowers enjoys participating in the award-winning Brio show choir and his church youth group.
 He also enjoys hiking, singing, dancing, playing piano, writing songs, creating his own stop-motion Lego movies, and watching professional wrestling.
-His favorite color is blue and the actor he'd most like to work with is Sylvester Stallone.